rsasaki0109/particle_filter_localization/README.md

 # Particle Filter Localization
-Particle Filter Localization  is a ros2 package of Particle Filter Based Localization in 3D using GNSS/IMU/Odometry(Visual Odometry/Lidar Odometry).
+Particle Filter Localization  is a ros2 package of Particle Filter Based Localization in 3D using LiDAR/IMU.

 ## node
 pf_localization_node